The following credits may be claimed on your Oregon state return, if eligible.

 - Federal pensions (includes military) not subtracted from Oregon taxable income.

-How do you qualify for the credit?
+How do you qualify for this credit?

 - Your household income is less than $22,500 ($45,000 if married filing jointly), and